ragnarlegacy/S3_image_uploader/README.md

    629867d0c0ea   friendsurance:v1   "uvicorn main:app --…"   2 hours ago   Up 2 hours               0.0.0.0:8081->80/tcp, :::8081->80/tcp   friendsurance_container
    4ddc859fddc6   83dc381a6fea       "/bin/sh -c 'pip ins…"   2 hours ago   Exited (1) 2 hours ago                                           keen_lederberg

-9. Now finally, you api are reday to work and can browse the api url something like this on the browser http://ec2_instance_public_ip_address_or_domain:8081/  ## By invoking this url, success results will returned.
+9. Now finally, your api's are ready to go and can browse the api url something like this on the browser http://ec2_instance_public_ip_address_or_domain:8081/  ## By invoking this url, success results will returned.

 10. Swagger is inbuilt feature of FastAPI.
 So, invoke the url like this and playaround with the API's.